By Sarah Rose Harper and Jesse Phelps

 These schools were cruel institutions designed to enact genocide by separating the children from their cultural identities and severing ties with their families and communities.
 Thousands of Native and First Nations children died at these schools, where physical, mental, and sexual abuse were commonplace.
 After the era of boarding schools, during the Sixties Scoop, it became common practice for child welfare workers — hiding behind state law — to kidnap Native children and place them with white, Christian families as adoptees.
 This lasted well past the 1960s, and ICWA was ultimately passed to protect Native children and keep them with their kin.

 Today, the State of Texas (among other plaintiffs) is suing the federal government in an attempt to overturn ICWA.
 If the plaintiffs are successful, this case will strike down the federal law that prioritizes Native care for Native children.
 But that’s not even the worst of it.
 The case would also open a door for the destruction of tribal sovereignty in the United States.
 The case — Brackeen v.
-Haaland — is slated to go before a conservative Supreme Court soon, should the justices accept it.
+Haaland — is slated for judgment by a majority conservative Supreme Court soon.
 It specifically names the defendant as U.S. Secretary of the Interior Deb Haaland — a Laguna Pueblo woman and the first Native person to hold a Cabinet secretary position in U.S. history.

 The plaintiffs are essentially alleging racism against white people, arguing that ICWA violates the U.S. Constitution’s Equal Protection Clause.
 Tribal nations — backed by a prior Supreme Court decision — say that Native status is not a racial designation, but a political one.